-"We must... be a Church that builds bridges," he told crowds in St. Peter's Square.
-"Hand in hand with God let us move forward." ★
+"We must... be a Church that builds bridges... always open to... those who need our charity, our presence, dialogue, and love," he told crowds gathered in St. Peter's Square for his first address.
+"United hand in hand with God and among ourselves, let us move forward." ★

-BASILICA: a church that has been given special recognition by the pope for its historical, spiritual, or architectural significance ENCYCLICAL: an official letter from the pope sent to all bishops making a statement about the teachings of the Church ORDINATION: the act or ceremony of making somebody a priest, minister, or rabbi
+BARRIO: a neighborhood, especially a Spanish one BASILICA: a church that has been given special recognition by the pope for its historical, spiritual, or architectural significance ORDINATION: the act or ceremony of making somebody a priest, minister, or rabbi